-Companies rely on mechanical engineers to design, develop, maintain, test and improve their most important systems, equipment and machinery.
-In our program, you’ll develop the analytical and technological skills necessary for careers in diverse fields, from transportation and robotics to alternative energy and nanotechnology.
+Companies all over the world rely on mechanical engineers to design, build, test and improve their most important mechanical systems and devices.
+In our program, you’ll develop the design and analytical skills necessary for careers in many diverse fields, from aerospace, robotics and automotive, to power and energy, manufacturing, and biomedical.

 Building a Sustainable World

 Mechanical engineering alumnus Christopher Monferrato ’17 could honestly say that his senior capstone project will one day help build eco-friendly schools for rural communities in Guatemala.

 Called “bottle schools,” the structures eschew the use of cinder blocks for plastic bottles filled with non-organic trash called “eco bricks.”
 Eco-bricks are cheap to make and help solve Guatemala’s garbage problem, but take a long time to produce.
 Monferrato’s purpose was clear: build a machine capable of filling multiple bottles at once that is time-efficient, durable and cost-effective.

 Monferrato and his peers successfully designed and built a prototype that could load, pack and compress up to five bottles in five minutes.
 They hope the final device will be simple enough to be operated by both children and adults.